mattjdickinson/strava_training-app/README.md

 # Strava Training Log

 ## Project overview
-This is a web app using Strava's API.
-My latest runs are pulled from Strava and presented in a traditional training log for running.
+This is a web app built in Flask using Strava's API to present the user's running training log.

 From: